(I am NOT United Automobile Insurance Company (UAIC). I make personal injury claims against them.)

 UAIC is very bad in terms of making fair offers to settle soft tissue injury claims.
 However, if settlement value of the case is clearly worth much more than the bodily injury coverage, they generally pay the limits quickly.

-Moreover, there are over.
+Moreover, there are over 13 factors that affect the amount of compensation that you may get if you’re injured in a car accident in Florida.
 Thus, it is very difficult to estimate the value of a car accident case.
 This remains true when United Auto is the liability insurer.
 To calculate value, an attorney needs to know all of the particulars of a case.

 Check out some of my other Florida car accident settlements.